jmielkeway/ccos4rbpi_volume0/chapter12/shell.md

     s = 0;
 ```

-The stack variables are initalized, and the current (parent) process is added to the process's `struct signal`s waitqueue.
-The stack variable `s` is initalized to zero.
-The status of the child will be indictated in `s`, which will be copied into the `status` pointer.
+The stack variables are initialized, and the current (parent) process is added to the `struct signal`s waitqueue.
+The status of the child is stored in `s`, to be copied into the `status` pointer.

 ```C
     while(1) {